dongfang98/Twitter-vs-Keras/README.md

 Unlike Twitter API, we have nothing to know about its data structure, and we do not care about this, nor do we have any data structure to be edited.
 For a deep learning API, we only need to use function calls --- the action that need the API to complete.
 I think this is why Keras is designed to be a procedure API instead of a Entity based one.
 ## Status
 #### Twitter API
+Typically, there are 4 steps involved in working with this endpoint:
+- Create a compliance job
+  - You can specify the job type (with the value tweets or users to indicate whether the dataset you want to upload has Tweet IDs or user IDs.
+You can have one concurrent job per job type at any time.
+- Upload your dataset to the upload_url.
+  - Next, you upload your dataset as a plain text file to the provided upload_url, with each line of the file containing a single Tweet ID or user ID.
+The upload_url expires after 15 minutes.
+- Check the job status
+  - You can check the status of your compliance job to see whether it is created, in_progress, failed or complete.
+- Download the results
+  - When your job is complete, you can download the results using the download_url.
+The download_url expires after one week (from when the job was created).
+  - This result will contain a set of JSON objects (one object per line).
+Each object will contain a Tweet ID, the Tweet’s creation date (useful to locate Tweets organized by date), required action, the reason for the compliance action, and its date.

 #### Keras API
 ## Documentation
 #### Twitter API